top of page

 I am honored to help you work through the family patterns, personal stuck points, and often unconscious dynamics that create upset in your life.
 Moreover, I work with all types of relationships.....married, partnered, non-monogamous, same-sex, and gender non-conforming.

-I attended UC Davis and CSU Sacramento and received a Masters in Counseling Psychology.
-My educational background is rooted in psychodynamic/object relations and family systems theory.
-Here I learned that we tend to, although often innocently, create similar painful relationship patterns in our adult lives that we learned as "normal" in our families.
+I received my Masters in Counseling Psychology from CSUS and my BA from UC Davis.
+My education is rooted was rooted in the Psychodynamic, Family Systems, and Object Relations approaches.
+I learned that we tend to, although innocently, create similar painful relationships in our adult lives the we learned as "normal" in our families.

-Post-graduate training includes gestalt group therapy, Internal Family Systems, and Relational Life Therapy (RLT).
+Post-graduate training includes gestalt group therapy, Internal Family Systems (IFS), and Relational Life Therapy (RLT).
 I am a certified RLT therapist and have found tremendous success helping clients work from this frame.
-I am also a Level 2 trained IFS Therapist.
+I am also a Level 2 trained IFS therapist.

-My group therapy training has also included an 8 year research study funded by the Office of Child Abuse Prevention in affilation with Yale University and UC Berkeley where I led clinical groups with all different types of families.
-Here I helped parents, whether together or not, learn how to co-parent effectively, and develop respectful and connected relationships for the support of their children.
+My group therapy training also includes an 8-year research study in collaboration with Yale and UC Berkeley.
+Here I led clinical groups helping families learn how to co-parent effectively and develop respectful and connected relationships with each other and their children.

 About